15 Best Things to Do in Amsterdam

 Taking an Amsterdam Canal Cruise is practically a rite of passage for first-time visitors.
 These cruises provide a unique perspective of the city, and they’re also jam-packed with local history.

-As an added bonus, in case of rain, they’re covered and you can take some wonderful photographs during these tours.
+As a bonus, in case of rain, they’re covered and you can take some wonderful photographs during these tours.

 AVAILABLE TOURS: